Are LLMs Better than Reported? Detecting Label Errors and Mitigating Their Effect on Model Performance: Label Errors: Analysis and Detection

 \subsection{Do current benchmarks include mislabeled data?}

-To address the first research question, we conducted a detailed analysis of current benchmarks, identifying the extent to which mislabeled data exists across various datasets.
-Following the procedure described in \autoref{sec: annotation-llm}, we annotate the test-set using LLMs.
+To address the first research question, we annotate the test-set of TRUE (as described in \autoref{sec: experimental} using LLMs.
 We then contrast these annotations with the original labels, to find disagreements.
 As shown in \autoref{table: llm_dis_err}, the disagreement rate is significant and can be up to $\sim40\%$ of the examples.
-For instance, for 34.4\% of the examples in the BEGIN dataset, the LLM ensemble label differ from the original label.
-Example for such label error detection is presented in \autoref{table: annotation errors}.
-While usually we would say that this means that the LLMs performed poorly, we choose to further investigate these examples and settle the disagreement.
-To this end, we asked human experts to re-annotate these examples (as described in \autoref{sec: annotation-expert}), without any knowledge on LLM's $p$ or the original label.
-After experts re-annotation, we can conclude which is correct: the original label, or the LLMs?
+An example of such disagreement is presented in \autoref{table: annotation errors}.
+While this would typically suggest poor LLM performance, we further investigated by re-annotating with experts to determine which was more accurate: the original label or the LLMs' prediction.

 Our findings show a considerable number of label errors for all examined datasets (see the \%error column in \autoref{table: llm_dis_err}).
-Based on the experts \textit{Gold} label and the sample sizes, we also estimate a lower bound for the total percentage of label errors in the full datasets.
-For this calculation, we employed the Clopper-Pearson exact method \citep{clopper-pearson} to construct a 95\% confidence interval for the binomial proportion, adjusted by a finite population correction (FPC) (see more details in Appendix, \ref{sec: appendix-CI_error_rate}).
-We provide the lower bound of these confidence intervals in parenthesis \autoref{table: llm_dis_err}, in the \%error column.
-For instance, we bounded the \%error in MNBM to be at least 11.6\%.
+Based on the experts \textit{gold label} and the sample sizes, we also estimate a lower bound for the total percentage of label errors in the full datasets.
+We employed the Clopper-Pearson exact method \citep{clopper-pearson} to construct a 95\% confidence interval for the binomial proportion, adjusted by a finite population correction (FPC) (see more details in Appendix \ref{sec: appendix-CI_error_rate}).
+We provide the lower bound of these confidence intervals in parentheses in \autoref{table: llm_dis_err}, under the \%error column.
+The lower bounds range from 3\% in the PAWS dataset to 15.8\% in the BEGIN dataset.